hyoshioka0128/openai-plugin-fastapi/README.md

 1. Open Codespaces Ports tab, right click 8000, and make it public.
 1. Copy the Codesapces address for port 8000
-1. Open Chat GPT and add the plugin with the Codespaces address
+1. Open ChatGPT and add the plugin with the Codespaces address
 1. Run a query for 'hiking boots'

 ### Run in Dev Container